zammad/zammad-admin-documentation/channels/email/accounts/account-setup.rst

    *e.g.,* ``Inquiries/Tech-Support`` vs. ``Inquiries.Tech-Support``.
    Contact your email provider or system administrator if you don't know.)

-   .. note:: 📥 **Additional Steps Required**
+   If you selected a folder, additional steps may be required:
    In the last step of the account setup process, Zammad sends you an email from your own account, then waits for it to appear in the folder specified here.
-      **Account verification will not complete until
-      this test message has been received.**
+   **Account verification will not complete until this test message has been received.**

    If this folder does not receive incoming messages automatically, you may have to manually check your inbox during the verification step and move Zammad's test message there when it arrives.

    .. _email-experts-keep-messages-on-server:

 Keep messages on server
    Specify what happens to your emails after Zammad imports them:

-   * ``no`` Zammad deletes all imported messages
+   * ``no``: Zammad deletes all imported messages

-   * ``yes`` Zammad marks imported messages as read

-     (With this option, Zammad will only import unread messages.
-     This means Zammad may miss messages if the mailbox is externally modified.)
+   * ``yes``: Zammad marks imported messages as read.
+With this option, Zammad will only import unread messages.
+This means Zammad may miss messages if the mailbox is externally modified.

    .. note:: 🤔 **Why does Zammad delete messages by default?**